Pension Thallerův dům - accommodation Český Krumlov

 Every apartment is fitted with kitchenette, sanitary facilities with bath or shower, TV + SAT and WIFI Internet connection.

-Keys and breakfast in the Restaurant Maštal.
+Breakfast in the Restaurant Maštal.

 History of the House